-Qualification and working knowledge are like two ingredients of a cocktail.
-Take the Martini cocktail, James Bond’s favorite, “shaken, not stirred”.
-Would you be able to separate the gin from the vermouth?
-No.
+Qualification and working knowledge are essential components, much like the ingredients in a cocktail.
+For instance, consider James Bond’s favourite drink, the Martini cocktail, which he prefers “shaken, not stirred.”
+Separating the gin from the vermouth is impossible.

-If you have an extraordinary professionalism, then you could be a Vesper Martini, the first cocktail that James Bond ordered in Ian Fleming’s 1953 book, Casino Royale.
-It is named after the seductive double agent, Vesper Lynd, played by two beautiful women: Ursula Andress in the 1967 movie and Eva Green in the 2006 remake.
-A Vesper Martini is made up of gin, vodka, and Kina Lillet, a French liqueur made with wines from the Bordeaux region and macerated liqueurs.
+If you have extraordinary professionalism, you could be a Vesper Martini, the first cocktail James Bond ordered in Ian Fleming’s 1953 book, Casino Royale.
+IIt is named after the seductive double agent, Vesper Lynd, played by two beautiful women: Ursula Andress in the 1967 movie and Eva Green in the 2006 remake.
+A Vesper Martini comprises gin, vodka, and Kina Lillet, a French liqueur made with wines from the Bordeaux region and macerated liqueurs.
 Unfortunately, it is no longer produced.

 What do I mean by this bold alcoholic-cinematic metaphor?
 What do Ursula Andress and Eva Green have more than many other beautiful women?
-The word is: personality.
-Experience and skills are useless, if you are not able to rework them, to produce something new and yours.
+The word is personality.
+Experience and skills are only helpful if you can rework them to produce something new and yours.
 And how is this achieved?
 Testing yourself every day.
-Trying to improve.
-Finding your weaknesses to work on.
+Trying to improve and finding your weaknesses to work on.

-Do you think Eva Green (and Ursula Andress, in her day), leave home in the morning as they woke up?
-Maybe now yes.
+Do you think Eva Green (and Ursula Andress, in her day) left home in the morning as they woke up?
+Maybe now, yes.
 But they can afford it because they have worked on themselves for years.
-They worked on how to introduce themselves, how to walk, how to look, how to smile, how to talk, how to drink a glass of champagne, how to shake hands… They learned to put on make-up, to dress, to pose, to model, to act.
+They worked on how to introduce themselves, how to walk, how to look, how to smile, how to talk, how to drink a glass of champagne, how to shake hands… They learned to wear make-up, dress, pose, model, and act.
 They tested themselves because they wanted to improve themselves.

 There it is.
-A good professional must certainly have qualification and working knowledge.
-But they are both things that you can buy, more or less cheaply.
+A good professional must certainly have qualifications and working knowledge.
+But they are both things you can buy, more or less cheaply.
 A good professional has a personality.
-He tackles work with the aim of doing a good service to his client, the people around him, and improving himself.
+He tackles work to serve his client and the people around him and improve himself.
 He chooses professional challenges to become a better person.
 He can develop skills and experiences by producing something new.

 Because, after all, you only live twice, and twice is the only way to live!